Dundee railway station: New station

 A new £38m railway station was built in 2018; it replaced the old station as part of the Dundee waterfront regeneration project.
 The designer of the station was Dundee-based architecture firm Nicoll Russell Studios in collaboration with Jacobs Engineering Group; construction work was carried out by Balfour Beatty.
 Construction began in late 2015 and a temporary entrance was established on Riverside Drive.
 The new station was built over the site of the demolished old station.
 It includes a five-storey, curved building that houses the new station entrance, concourse and access points on the first and underground floors as well as a 120-room Sleeperz Hotel occupying the upper floors.

 Construction of the new railway station was completed in early June and it was opened alongside the new Sleeperz Hotel on 9 July 2018 by Dundee West MSP & then Minister for Public Health and Sport Joe FitzPatrick, Lord Provost Ian Borthwick and representatives from Dundee City Council.

 Facilities

 There is a taxi stand immediately outside of the station building, and the main bus interchange is ½-mile walk from the station in the city centre.
 There is a "Travel Office" for information and ticket purchasing, as well as an automatic ticket machine outside the office.
-The office often closes well before the last trains have departed.

-There is also a café adjacent to the automatic ticket gates on the concourse.
-The café, operated by WHSmith, mainly serves cold food such as sandwiches and hot and cold drinks.
-Like the ticket office, the café does not open in the late evening.
-A Costa Coffee branch opened in 2020, located in the former Tay Bar.

-A Tesco Express opened next to the entrance of the station in 2022.